 Video production spanned from New Orleans, LA to Traverse City, MI to San Francisco, CA to create our series trailer and pilot episode:

 Due to timing of our series launch and in an effort to capitalize on the rabid political environment of the 2008 Presidential campaign, we actually produced our pilot episode, Super Tuesday Turnout, on spec (ie, self-funded) before creating this trailer.
-As we explain in the pilot's opening sequence, we explored a small window time before, during, and after 2008's Super Tuesday and featured the two active campaigns in our home town of San Francisco - Barack Obama's and Hillary Clinton's.
+As we explain in the pilot's opening sequence, we explored a small window time before, during, and after 2008's Super Tuesday.
+As you'll see we featured the two active campaigns in our home town of San Francisco - Barack Obama's and Hillary Clinton's.

-As you'll see, we incorporate professional photography and infographics in the episode - part of the multimedia we championed when pitching the show to potential funders and networks.
+In the spirit of a true mixed media project, we also incorporate professional photography and infographics in the episode - part of the multimedia we championed when pitching the show to potential funders and networks.
 In addition, Dan and I were and remain tremendous fans, listeners, and supporters of NPR and their local affiliates.
 In the spirit of a classic hosted interview show and foreshadowing my current Story Geometry audio podcast, we created an episode of Volunteer Nation Radio featuring a round-table discussion with one volunteer each from the Clinton, McCain, and Obama campaigns.

-Despite acquiring fiscal sponsorship from the San Francisco Film Society for the project - meaning they served as a non-profit fiscal agent on our behalf in case we landed foundation support, grants, and donations - the series wasn't funded in exactly in this form.
-Instead, our work here lead to new projects with the Center for Social Innovation at the Stanford Graduate School of Business and the opportunity expand our storytelling to global social entrepreneurs.
+We acquired fiscal sponsorship from the San Francisco Film Society for the project - meaning they served as a non-profit fiscal agent on our behalf if we were to receive foundation support, grants, and or donations.
+Despite not being fully funded, our work on Volunteer Nation lead to new projects with the Center for Social Innovation at the Stanford Graduate School of Business and the opportunity expand our storytelling to global social entrepreneurs.